 Accidents that damage teeth can happen at any time to you or anyone in your family.
 Someone may take a fall, get hit with a ball in the face, or perhaps wake up with a severe toothache with pain that doesn’t subside after taking pain relievers.
-If this happens to you, Contact Model Dentistry about our emergency dentistry.
+If this happens to you, Contact Model Dental Clinic for dental emergency.

 Although you’ve had an accident that involves your teeth, the damage you sustain may not be an emergency.
 If you have a severe toothache, but the pain recedes after taking a pain reliever, then you can wait to make an appointment with your regular dentist.

 Even a bleeding tooth may not be an emergency if the bleeding stops after applying pressure to it.
-However, if the pain doesn’t subside or bleeding doesn’t stop, then you need to go to an emergency dentist in Columbia, MD, as soon as you can get in to see someone.
+However, if the pain doesn’t subside or bleeding doesn’t stop, then you need to go to an emergency dentist in near you, as soon as you can get in to see someone.